ibexa/documentation-developer/docs/api/public_php_api.md

 As for the last example above, we use the multiple formats accepted by `setField()`, and provide our XML string as is.
 The only accepted format as of 5.0 is internal XML, the one stored in the Legacy database.

+!!! note

     The XSD for the internal XML representation can be found in the kernel: <https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/Core/FieldType/XmlText/Input/Resources/schemas/ezxml.xsd>.

 We embed an image in our XML, using the `<embed>` tag, providing an image Content ID as the `object_id` attribute.

-Using a custom format as input
+!!! note "Using a custom format as input"

     More input formats will be added later.
 The API for that is actually already available: you simply need to implement the [`XmlText\Input`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/Core/FieldType/XmlText/Input.html) interface.
 It contains one method, [`getInternalRepresentation()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/Core/FieldType/XmlText/Input.html#method_getInternalRepresentation), that must return an internal XML string.
 Create your own bundle, add your implementation to it, and use it in your code!

 ``` php
 $input = new \My\XmlText\CustomInput( 'My custom format string' );
 $contentCreateStruct->setField( 'body', $input );
 ```

-## Deleting Content
+### Deleting Content

 ``` php
 $contentService->deleteContent( $contentInfo );